 The film goes out of its way to depict Schindler in a positive light, portraying him as desperate to help the Jews, scribbling their names frantically in an attempt to save as many as possible; however, the Oskar Schindler of history was far less heroic than Spielberg's iteration.

-Like with many biopics, the worst truths were omitted to form Schindler into the hero the movie needed, even if that meant causing the movie to be historically inaccurate.
+Like with many biopics, the worst truths were omitted, even if that meant causing the movie to be historically inaccurate.
 The real truth behind Schindler's list, including the fact that Schindler didn't even compose the list himself, is less than heroic, but still paints a picture of a historical figure that has captivated audiences since the release of the film.
 Here's everything wrong with Schindler's List and the truth behind the legendary figure.

 Schindler's List Was Actually Nine Separate Lists Penned By A Jewish Man